 Documents in Danish business operations

-The website of Erhvervsstyrelsen, or the Danish Business Authority (www.erhvervsstyrelsen.dk), contains all issues concerning the registration, accounting and operation of companies in Denmark.
+The website of Erhvervsstyrelsen, or the Danish Business Authority (www.erhvervsstyrelsen.dk), contains all issues concerning the registration, bookkeeping and operation of companies in Denmark.

 Relevant information on Danish companies can be found at https://www.virk.dk.
 The following data can be found there: